sanjucs/ml-tools/dl/basics.md

 ---
 **Q:** How does a neural network work?

 **A:** A neural network model consists of trainable parameters called weights and biases.
 In the forward pass, the user feeds input data into the model.
-The model predicts output using the present set of weights and biases and computes loss to evaluate the deviation of predicted output from the target.
-In the backpropagation phase, gradients wrt loss is computed and weight are modified in the optimizer step to minimize the loss.
+The model predicts output using the set of weights and biases and computes loss to evaluate the deviation of predicted output from the target using a cost metric commonly known as the loss.
+In the backpropagation phase, gradients w.r.t the loss is computed and the weights are biases are tuned to minimize the loss.

 ---

-**Q:** What is activation function in neural network?
+**Q:** What are activation functions in neural networks?

 **A:** [activation functions](/dl/activations.md)